Caring for Your Newborn’s Delicate Skin: A Complete Guide for New Parents

 How often should I bathe my newborn?

 Babies aren’t particularly active, so they don’t need to be bathed all that often.
 After the first bath, babies only need to be bathed 2 to 3 times per week as long as they are getting frequent diaper changes and wiped clean after feedings and other messy activities.
+How often should you bathe a 3 month old?
+The same rule generally applies—2 to 3 times a week is sufficient unless your baby has had a particularly messy day.
 Keep these baby bathing basics in mind:

 • Never leave your baby unattended in the bath.
 Even a small amount of water poses a drowning threat.